dbrand666/usmobile-lifeguard/README.md

 3. Edit the rest of the values in the file to suit your preferences.
 There are comments in there that should be self-explanatory.
 4. To run the app, use the command: `docker compose up --build`.
 5. Keep an eye on the output.
 If it does anything unexpected kill it and check your configuration.
+6. It will give you a 10 second warning before performing a top up.
+That gives you a chance to kill it if you're watching.
+7. The config file can be changed while the application is running.
+The changes take affect on the next cycle - no need to restart.